 A. Yes, campers are allowed to bring cell phones.
 All major cell phone providers receive service on Mt.
 Hood, and are permitted at camp.
 Grom campers (campers ages 9-12) must turn in their cell phones at bed time to aid with homesick prevention and interrupting other campers’ sleep.

 A. Each session High Cascade’s staff and visiting pros sell their new and used gear at the legendary Staff Sale™.
 It’s kind of like a snowboard flea market – deals of the century can be found on new and used boards, boots, bindings, goggles, clothes and accessories.
 Since this is a flea market setting with staff members selling their personal items, only cash is accepted.
 Amounts of cash ‘needed’ for the camp sale ranges anywhere from $0-$500 depending on what you’re shopping for.

 A. All meals and activities are included in the cost of camp so the only extra spending money you may want would be for snacks and drinks and for any extra shopping. $50-$75 would be more than sufficient for snacks and drinks for a session.

 Read more about spending money at camp in the Camp Guide

 A. High Cascade recommends Assurance Solutions, Inc. for our campers’ travel insurance.
 Call Assurance Solutions, Inc. at 502-762-9185 or www.protectmytrip.net.
 Travel insurance will repay lost deposits or tuitions, flight costs, and even pays some medical expenses.

-A. All payment must be received in full no less than 30 days before the start of your session.
+A. All payment must be received in full by May 15, 2015.
+This is made easily by our Payment Plans!
 For certain situations, payment extensions can be granted when pre-arranged and authorized.

 A. You can register online with a VISA or MASTERCARD or over the phone if you’d like to pay with a check or you do not have internet access.